thycotic/privman-docs/how-to/best-practices/ad-import/index.md

 ## Cloud

-In a cloud environment the Privilege Manager server(s) typically don’t have direct access to Active Directory.
+In a cloud environment the Privilege Manager server(s) typically don't have direct access to Active Directory.
 Instead the customer can select a local machine on which to install the Directory Services Agent.
 The agent retrieves information, and sends data to the server on a schedule.